pivotal/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 1. Deploy a `convention server` with TLS enabled.
 1. Create `ClusterPodConvention` resource for the convention server with annotation `conventions.carto.run/inject-ca-from` as a pointer to the deployed `Certificate` resource.

-## <a id="ca-not-propagated"></a>Self-signed certificate authority (CA) not propagated to the convention service
+## <a id="ca-not-propagated"></a>Self-signed certificate authority (CA) not propagated to the Convention Service

 ### Symptoms

-The self-signed certificate authority (CA) for a registry is not propagated to the convention service.
+The self-signed certificate authority (CA) for a registry is not propagated to the Convention Service.

 ### Cause

-When you provide the self-signed certificate authority (CA) for a registry through `convention-controller.ca_cert_data`, it cannot be propagated to the convention service.
+When you provide the self-signed certificate authority (CA) for a registry through `convention-controller.ca_cert_data`, it cannot be propagated to the Convention Service.

 ### Solution

-Define the CA by using the available `.shared.ca_cert_data` top-level key to supply the CA to the convention service.
+Define the CA by using the available `.shared.ca_cert_data` top-level key to supply the CA to the Convention Service.